learn-co-students/todo-ruby-basics-prework/README.md

 5. When you're finished, open up a pull request.

 Note: We're going to be putting a big focus on test driven development.
 We'll cover it a bunch more later, but in essence, this means that we write tests for our code before actually writing any code.
-Usually you'll make the tests pass by actually writing code, but in this case you'll be exploring Ruby by altering the tests themselves.
+Usually you'll make the tests pass by actually writing code, but in this case you'll be exploring Ruby by altering the tests themselves in `spec/ruby_basics_spec.rb`.